shirbenami/SSL-YOLO-SimCLR/README.md

 * Provides visualizations such as loss graphs, confusion matrices, and accuracy metrics.

-## Dataset - STL10
+## Dataset - cars and backrounds

 * The dataset includes cropped images (with cars and random backround) to train and evaluate the models:
-Unlabeled Dataset: For self-supervised learning.
-Labeled Dataset: For supervised training and fine-tuning.
+Unlabeled Dataset: For self-supervised learning: 32930 images for train, 7056 val, 7057 test Labeled Dataset: For supervised training and fine-tuning:1216 images for train, 352 val ,175 test
-The dataset is divided as follows:
-70% for Training, 15% for Validation, and 15% for Testing.

 ## Project Structure